Ferroman/cups-lbp7018c/README.md

 ### Parameters and defaults
 - `port` -> default cups network port `631:631`.
 Change not recommended unless you know what you're doing
 - `device` -> used to give docker access to USB printer.
-Default passes the whole USB bus `/dev/bus/usb`, in case you change the USB port on your device later. change to specific USB port if it will always be fixed, for eg. `/dev/bus/usb/001/005`.
+Entryfile will look for printer mounted in `/dev/usb/lp0` therefore `/dev/usb` device must be mount into container.
+This directory may not be present in system unless printer is already connected and powered on.
+Originally it was set default passes the whole USB bus `/dev/bus/usb`, in case you change the USB port on your device later. change to specific USB port if it will always be fixed, for eg. `/dev/bus/usb/001/005`.

 #### Optional parameters
 - `name` -> whatever you want to call your docker image. using `cups` in the example above.